Olympic Distance Duathlon

 Second Leg of the Madison Trifecta (a.k.a.
 Trifecta World Cup - Yellowstone)

-The new format and date (Friday morning) is to accommodate the plans for the Trifecta World Cup.
+The new format and date for 2021 (a Friday morning race) is to accommodate the plans for the Trifecta World Cup.
 The duathlon is the second leg of the Madison Trifecta.
 The first leg is Thursday evening (Madison Triathlon), the second leg is this duathlon, and the third and final leg is the very next morning with the Madison Marathon.

 You get all three races in, and you're a TBA- Total Bad Ass!

 If you get just this duathlon in, you're a bit of a bad ass as well.
 At the very least, you get to participate in Montana's only Olympic duathlon.
 That alone is pretty bad ass!